rish-16/distill--effects-scaling-attention/README.md

 # distil--effects-scaling-attention
-[WIP} Distill article on the effects of scaling Attention on learning
+[WIP] Distill article on the effects of scaling Attention on learning